tachyonlabs/raspberry_pi_slide_and_video_show/README.md

 so they would be in the `instagram_photos_and_videos` directory too.)

 ## Release notes
+#### Version 1.2, April 9, 2020
+* Updated to work with Instagram's changes to the format of the photo and video URLs returned by their API.
+Because of the changes the program had no longer been extracting the \[filename].jpg or .mp4 part of the URLs correctly to save new media files to disk as, and then likewise was not displaying the new media files because the filenames they had been saved as didn't end in .jpg or .mp4

 #### Version 1.1, May 22, 2018
 * Now works with Python 3 in addition to Python 2.